torsday/notebook/dev_ops/docker.md

 # Docker

+A two part shell/management layer for building and running virtual linux containers, based on LXC.

 A tool for deploying and running applications.
 Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic.

 ---